Skip to main content

 • VA benefits: Some veterans receiving general VA health care can receive free hearing exams, as well as hearing aids, implants, batteries, and more at low or no cost.
 Learn more at the Veterans Affairs website.

-• Discount retailers: Discount retailers, like Yes Hearing, and nonprofit hearing centers can offer significant savings for those shopping for hearing aids with a limited budget.
+• Discount retailers: Discount retailers, like Yes Hearing, and nonprofit hearing centers can offer significant savings for those shopping for hearing aids with a limited budget, while still offering the best hearing aids on the market.

-• Area agency on aging: Your local area agency on aging offers older adults resources to age safely at home.
+• Area agency on aging: Your local area agency on aging offers resources to age safely at home.
 They can help you find the information you need to access local services.

 • Community service organizations: Many community service organizations work to connect those in need with hearing aids.
 Some popular options include the Elks Club, the Lions Club, The Knights of Columbus, Rotary International, and more.